zhalderwood/neural-network/README.md

 - Output layer uses softmax activation

 As described in the assignment prompt.
 Though one bit that confused me was the assigments's requirement that the output layer only have 1 neuron.
-In order to use softmax, the training and target must have the same shape, and thus it needed to have 2 outputs.
-Otherwise the program would throw an exception when trying to perform the loss function.
+When using softmax with a single neuron, my testing accuracy was stuck around 25%.
+So I came to the conclusion that, order to use softmax, the output layer needed 2 neurons and the target set needed 2 columns.
+Otherwise the program would throw an exception or would simply fail to achieve a usable degree accuracy.

 Once I was satisfied with the layers, I started playing around some with the batch sizes and number of epochs.
 I tried anywhere from 30-400 epochs, and batch sizes of 32-512.
 I had the best results with larger batches, so I stayed around 128-256 and played around more with the number of epochs.
 Upon inspecting the validation accuracy, I noticed that it was peaking around 30 epochs.
 Apparently I was way overtraining my network.